OpenRockets/web-dev-error-solutions/errors/expressjs/overcoming-too-many-queries-in-parallel-errors-in-mongodb/README.md

+# 🐞 Overcoming "Too Many Queries in Parallel" Errors in MongoDB

 This document addresses a common performance bottleneck encountered when working with MongoDB: the "Too Many Queries in Parallel" error.
 This error typically arises when a large number of concurrent read or write operations overwhelm the MongoDB server's capacity to handle them efficiently, leading to performance degradation or outright connection failures.